Azure/PSRule.Rules.Azure/docs/features.md

 The default built-in _Reader_ role to a subscription is required for:

 - Exporting rule data with `Export-AzRuleData`.
-- Exporting rule data from templates with `Export-AzTemplateRuleData` when online features are used.
+- Exporting rule data from templates with `Export-AzRuleTemplateData` when online features are used.
   - Optionally `-ResourceGroupName` and `-Subscription` parameter can be used; these require access _Reader_ access.

 ### What permissions do I need to analyze exported data?